 This is considered as the first choice for many developers to build websites and it is prominent for being the best option if you want to build a highly customized website.
 If you want to build a website that is complex in nature then you may go for Drupal web development as it provides the greatest potential for customization.
 Drupal is considered more secure and has very good features.
 It provides amazing features like custom views and fields (now they are also available with WP).

 Now that we have had a brief introduction of Drupal and WordPress, we are now going to find out the difference between these two CMSs.
 Below we have provided a comparison between Drupal vs WordPress depending on different factors.

 When it comes to security, Drupal enjoys the advantage.
-Though, the core of WordPress is completely secure and the problem of security may arise with its third party extensions.
-However, security remains as one of the major selling point for Drupal, though it has also faced security issues.
+Though the core of WordPress is completely secure and the problem of security may arise with its third-party extensions.
+However, security remains as one of the major selling points for Drupal, though it has also faced security issues.
 However, Drupal encountered fewer attacks as compared to WP and other CMS.
-There is no doubt that WP is a secure CMS, but its popularity make it more vulnerable to cyber attacks.
+There is no doubt that WP is a secure CMS, but its popularity makes it more vulnerable to cyber-attacks.
 Plus, the sheer number of themes and plugins available with WordPress means that you should be careful while using any theme or plugin on your site.
-Drupal is more likely to provide secure and safe environment.
+Drupal is more likely to provide a secure and safe environment.

-Web development technologies are evolving at a fast pace and we are getting new, better and faster ways of development.
-Since the advent of content management systems (CMSs), the website development become even convenient and simpler.
+Custom Website development technologies are evolving at a fast pace and we are getting new, better and faster ways of development.
+Since the advent of content management systems (CMSs), website development becomes even convenient and simpler.
 Drupal and WordPress are one of the two leading CMS available today which are the foundation of most websites on the web.
 In this post, we have compared these two CMS on different aspects to know which one of them is the best CMS.